david-alvarez-rosa/personal-website/content/posts/single-producer-single-consumer-queue.md

 }
 ```

-Again note that `head_ == tail_` indicates that the queue is empty.

-This version is intentionally boring.
-It nails down the mechanics: where
-data lives, how indices advance, and how empty/full are defined.

 ## Thread-safe ring buffer {#thread-safe-ring-buffer}

-With two threads, the first working solution usually adds a mutex around
+You probably already noticed that the previous version is not
+thread-safe.
+The easiest way to solve this, is to add a `mutex` around
 push and pop.

 ```cpp